agilebits/crackme/README.md

 # Password cracking challenges

-Our (AgileBits') goals in offering these challenges is to gain a better sense of the resistance of various types of user Master Passwords to cracking if 1Password data is captured from a user's device.
+Our (1Password's) goals in offering these challenges is to gain a better sense of the resistance of various types of user Master Passwords to cracking if 1Password data is captured from a user's device.

 ## Background

 Our use of Two Secret Key Derivation (2SKD) protects users from Master Password cracking attempts in the event that data is captured from our servers, but 2SKD does not offer that protection if data is captured from the user's own device.
 Thus the strength of user Master Passwords remains an important part of user security for 1Password.

-We need to encourage users to use Master Passwords which they can
+We need to encourage users to use Master Passwords which

-1. People can remember
+1. people can remember
-2. People can reasonably enter on their devices
+2. people can reasonably enter on their devices
-3. Are sufficiently strong
+3. are sufficiently strong

-The challenges are designed to help us better understand (3).
+We are creating these challenges to help us better understand (3).

 ## Challenges can't be too hard (or too easy)